 EN 388 is a European Standard.
 Cut Level is determined by the number of cycles it takes a spinning circular blade, that is pulled across the material under a constant weight of 500 grams, to cut the fabric.
 As the number of cycles increase, so does the glove's ratings.
 Click here for more information about the EN 388 2016 standard.

-The ANSI/ISEA 105-2016 standard outlines test methods for abrasion and is scored from 0-6.
+The ANSI/ISEA 105-2024 standard outlines test methods for abrasion and is scored from 0-6.
 The ASTM D3389-10 is used for uncoated gloves and the end point (failure) is the number of abrasion cycles when the first thread or yarn is broken.
-The larger numbers of cycles indicates greater abrasion resistance of the product and a higher ANSI Abrasion Level.
+The larger numbers of cycles indicates greater abrasion resistance of the product and a higher Abrasion Level.

 EN 388 is a European Standard.
 Cut Level is determined by the number of cycles it takes a spinning circular blade, that is pulled across the material under a constant weight of 500 grams, to cut the fabric.
 As the number of cycles increase, so does the glove's ratings.
 Click here for more information about the EN 388 2016 standard.